Iran frees Americans in a swap, gets access to oil money, release of Iranians in U.S.

 The Americans include Siamak Namazi, 51, who was held in Iran since 2015 — nearly all the time in prison — making him the longest-held American at least since Iran's Islamic Revolution in 1979.
 In January, he sent a letter from jail to President Biden pleading for help in winning his freedom and announcing a short hunger strike.

-The deal to free them has been outlined since Aug.
-10, when four of the Americans were moved from Iran's Evin prison, known for its harsh treatment of foreigners and political prisoners, to house arrest in a Tehran hotel.
+The deal to free the Americans has been outlined since Aug.
+10, when four of them were moved from Iran's Evin prison, known for its harsh treatment of foreigners and political prisoners, to house arrest in a Tehran hotel.
 U.S. officials say efforts to free the U.S. citizens had been in negotiations through third parties for years.

+"I am grateful to our partners at home and abroad for their tireless efforts to help us achieve this outcome, including the Governments of Qatar, Oman, Switzerland, and South Korea," President Biden said in a statement.
+"As we celebrate the return of these Americans, we also remember those who did not return."

+Namazi said in a statement: "As a hostage, 2,898 days of what should have been the best days of my life were stolen from me and supplanted with torment.
+What I want more than anything is assurance that no one else will know the interminable anguish that my family and I experienced.
+But sadly, many are suffering those miseries right now."

 As part of the deal, Iran gets access to nearly $6 billion of its oil revenues that have been frozen in a South Korean bank.
 That money was transferred to accounts in Qatar, and U.S. officials say it will be monitored to make sure it's used just for humanitarian needs — food, agricultural products, medicine and medical devises — that are not subject to U.S. sanctions.